johndtwaldron/ZOS-JDW-PoW/App/HCL25/HCL-Talview-Prep.md

 - Understanding of abends (S0C4, S0C7, U codes)
 - Experience triaging failed batch chains
 - Familiar with scheduler output via SDSF

+### Sample Answer (Expanded)
+I’m comfortable reading and modifying JCL to diagnose failures.
+I understand key abends such as S0C4, S0C7, and U-codes, and I’ve handled many cases where bad data, incorrect DD statements, missing datasets, or scheduling issues caused batch failures.
+In previous roles I used SDSF extensively to review JES logs, job output, and system messages.
+Where necessary, I traced the flow downstream to CICS, DB2, or MQ to identify data integrity or timing issues.
+My approach is methodical: identify the failing step, isolate the cause, correct the input or JCL, validate, and document for future runs.

 ---